 3. Prevents Wrinkles

 Turns out green tea has some cosmetic purposes as well.
-If you’re worried about those frown lines and crow’s feet near your eyes, sip on some green
+If you’re worried about those frown lines and crow’s feet near your eyes, sip on some green tea every day.
+Those antioxidants work enough magic to keep your skin from suffering the effects of aging as well.3

 4. Slows Down Cancer Growth